flesh/archwiz/README.md

     ./wiz -h # Help File for browser: file:///home/USERNAME/Full-Path/archwiz/help.html Automatic install option is -a, it will automatically preform install.
     ./wiz -a # Automatically install.
+    Built in self test is -t
+    ./wiz -t # Run all Self-Test

 2. Follow the Instructions: These may change and I do not wish to document them here; so a brief overview.
     This Wizard allows you to create a Software List of all Applications you want to install;